Research areas

 Literature from a transnational perspective

-This area was reoriented in 2012 and expanded institutionally with a new chair in Japanese Studies (Dr. Elena Giannoulis).
-This complements the previous focus on Postcolonial Studies, represented by the English philology professorship (Dr. Cordula Lemke) with another non-European perspective.
-It is where comparative work beyond European literature takes place.
-The main focus is on methods and theories of trans-culturalism, translation, and a ‘global philology,’ whose foundation and challenges are yet to be examined.
+This area was reoriented in 2012, complementing the previous focus on Postcolonial Studies with another non-European perspective.
+Here comparative work beyond European literature takes place.
+The main focus lies on methods and theories of trans-culturalism, translation, and a ‘global philology,’ whose foundation and challenges are yet to be examined.
 At present, this area constitutes a theoretical center of the Graduate School, in which the comparative and transnational interests of all members meet.

 The Graduate School’s comparative orientation requires the examination of literary texts in their cultural contexts, as well as their respective intercultural and transcultural connections.
 Literary studies make an important contribution to negotiating cultural ambiguities and the examination of hybrid phenomena, and they reflect the differences in academic traditions within and outside of Europe.
 This implies a problematization of the hegemonic, Euro-centric Western thinking and a criticism of the process of canonization.